-Acne can be a really tough skin condition to figure out how to beat.
+Acne can be a really tough skin condition to figure out how to treat.
 It not only makes for self consciousness when it pops up on your face, but the deeper acne lesions can leave scars for life.

-Why Essential Oils for Acne?
+Why Use These 4 Essential Oils for Acne?

 The problem with most of the man-made acne fighting chemicals is that they are too drying and harsh.
 They can make acne worse because they spur the skin to produce even more sebum.